 The levy, after VAT deductions, will mean for every ticket purchased £1.25 goes direct into venue upkeep.
 If 150,000 tickets sell each year, that is £187,500 that ensures we can continue to welcome the biggest shows, events, and gigs at the greatest place of entertainment in the world, the Winter Gardens Blackpool.

 We will be fully transparent and ensure every penny of your restoration fee is spent wisely.
-Regular reports will be available on our website setting out how the money has been spent, what has been achieved and our future priorities.

 We understand tickets are a big investment, especially if you are a regular visitor and for those within the community in which we serve.
 We want to make live events as accessible as possible, but we also need to ensure the venue’s longevity, to make sure it remains at the forefront of Blackpool’s visitor economy for many years to come.